Skip to main content

 client.connect() # When directly instantiating, you need to connect manually

 To create an older, v3 style Client object, use the weaviate.Client class.
-This method available for backwards compatibility.
+This method is available for backwards compatibility.
 Where possible, use a client v4 connection.

 To create a v3 style client, refer to the v3 client documentation.